Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks

+\mypar{Interpretability} Our methods build on probing~\citep{belinkov-2022-probing}, activation patching~\citep{vig2020causal,meng2022locating}, and steering vectors~\citep{subramani-etal-2022-extracting,marks2024the}, techniques developed primarily in the language modeling literature.
+Two threads of this work are particularly relevant to our findings.
+First, prior work has identified staged computation in transformer language models, with different layers specializing in different functional roles~\citep{lad2024remarkable}; we observe an analogous staging in protein folding trunks.
+Second, the Platonic Representation Hypothesis ~\citep{huh2024platonicrepresentationhypothesis} posits that models trained on similar data converge to similar representations; our finding that pairwise representations are linearly alignable across folding architectures provides evidence for this convergence in a domain beyond vision and language.

-\mypar{AI protein folding interpretability} \citet{jumper2021highly} use intermediate decoding to visualize intermediate results of the trunk, but recent research has dissected only the sequence encoders. \citet{simon2025interplm,adams2025from,garcia2025interpreting,murakami2025mechanistic} have applied sparse autoencoders to protein language models, and \citet{parsan2025interpretableproteinstructureprediction} steered ESM encoder SAE features to induce structural changes. \citet{10.1093/bioadv/vbae187} analyzed AlphaFold2 behaviorally.
-Unlike previous work on encoders, we analyze the folding trunk directly through causal interventions, localizing computation across pairwise attention blocks rather than only encoder features.
+\mypar{Protein Folding Interpretability} Prior interpretability work on protein folding models has focused largely on sequence encoders.
+Several papers have applied sparse autoencoders to protein language models~\citep{simon2025interplm,adams2025from,garcia2025interpreting,murakami2025mechanistic}. \citet{10.1093/bioadv/vbae187} analyzed AlphaFold2 behaviorally rather than mechanistically.
+We instead analyze the folding trunk itself through causal interventions, localizing where in the trunk structural decisions are made rather than only what features encoders represent.

-\textbf{Beta-hairpin folding.} Beta hairpins have long served as a model system in protein folding research, where their small size made them a natural choice for early experimental, theoretical, and simulation-based studies \cite{munoz1998statistical,blanco1998formation}.
-Prior work explored, for example, how local sequence properties give rise to nonlocal structure via physics-based models~\citep{dinner1999betahairpin}.
-Others suggested stages in hairpin formation, where early folding is biased by interactions between sequence-distant residues, while stable backbone hydrogen bonds form later as the structure consolidates \cite{dinner1999betahairpin}.
-Beyond that, \citet{koga2012principles} derive a rule for inferring hairpin orientation from its vicinity.
-We observe analogous stages inside a neural structure prediction model.
+\mypar{Beta-hairpin folding} Hairpins have long served as a minimal system in folding research~\citep{munoz1998statistical}.
+Prior work suggested stages in hairpin formation where early folding is biased by sequence-distant interactions and backbone hydrogen bonds form later~\citep{dinner1999betahairpin}.
+We observe analogous stages in AI protein folding models.